ericodle/JP_BERT/README.md

 Download this repository by going up to the green "Code" button at the top right and clicking "Download ZIP".

-Alternatively, you can also clone the repo directly using the following command.
+Alternatively, you can also clone the repo directly using the following commands.

   ```sh
   # Replace "your_folderpath_here" with the actual folder where you want the project to go.